Validating Design Tokens Against JSON Schema in CI

 • © Unresolved Alias References: Circular dependency loops or broken {token.path} syntax cause validation timeouts.

-CI Log Pattern Example
+CI Log Pattern Example:

 [ERROR] Token validation failed at path: $.spacing.base.value